biotech Technology

 Description of the technology

-Domestic wastewater usually contains heat, especially if it results from processes operated at warm temperatures such as showering, clothes washing, dishwashing, etc. This heat can be recovered either within houses in small scale applications, from the sewer in small scale (5 kW – 150 kW) to medium scale applications (150 kW – 700 kW) or at wastewater treatment plants in large scale applications.
+Domestic wastewater usually contains heat, mainly from processes operated at warm temperatures, such as showering, clothes washing and dishwashing.
+This heat can be recovered either within houses in small-scale applications, from the sewer in small-scale (5 kW – 150 kW) to medium-scale applications (150 kW – 700 kW) or at wastewater treatment plants in large-scale applications.
 The further away from the heat source, the more energy will be lost into the environment.

-Here, the focus is put on the medium scale application.
+Here, the focus is put on the medium-scale application.
 Wastewater entering the sewer system has usually a temperature between 10 °C and 20 °C or even more depending on its source and on the outdoor temperature.
-The available heat varies over time, due to temperature and flow variations.
+The available heat varies over time due to temperature and flowrate variations.
 The heat is recovered via a heat exchanger located in or near the sewer (Fig. 1).
-The heat exchangers currently used in this case transfer the heat from the wastewater to a closed heat exchange loop.
-The heat medium in the loop is normally water.
-Usually plate heat exchangers or shell-and-tube heat exchangers are applied.
+The heat exchangers transfer the heat from the wastewater to a closed heat exchange loop.
+The heat medium in the loop is typically water.
+Usually, plate heat exchangers or shell-and-tube heat exchangers are applied.
 The heat exchanger is coupled to a heat pump.
-The heat pump abstracts the thermal energy at an elevated temperature enabling its reuse such as for heating purposes of a nearby building.
+The heat pump abstracts the thermal energy at an elevated temperature enabling its reuse for heating purposes, e.g. of a nearby building.

-In summer, the heat pump can also be operated reversely, in order to cool a building and thus, (partly) substitute a conventional air conditioner.
-The heat collected from the environment by the heat pump is in this case transferred to the wastewater.
-In comparison to an air conditioner or a boiler, a heat pump is much more energy efficient.
+In summer, the heat pump can also be operated reversely in order to cool a building and thus, (partly) substitute a conventional air conditioner.
+The heat collected from the environment by the heat pump is transferred to the wastewater.
+Compared to an air conditioner or a boiler, a heat pump is much more energy efficient.
 Nevertheless, to enable space heating in a building, the heating system in the building needs to be adapted to low-temperature heating systems.

-In NextGen, the heat is recovered in a sewer mining unit that includes a membrane bioreactor (Fig. 2).
+In the NextGen case study Athens, the heat is recovered in a sewer mining unit that includes a membrane bioreactor (Fig. 2).
 The treated wastewater effluent from the membrane bioreactor (MBR) is used for heat recovery.
-The effluent has a temperature between 15 °C and 20 °C. The contained heat is recovered from the effluent via a heat exchanger located in the wastewater effluent tank.
+The effluent has a temperature between 15 °C and 20 °C. The contained heat is recovered from the effluent via a heat exchanger in the wastewater effluent tank.
 The heat exchanger transfers the heat from the wastewater to a circulating water.
-The heat exchanger is coupled to a heat pump.
+The heat exchanger is coupled to a heat pump (Fig. 3).
 The heat pump increases the heat for pre-heating of the incoming mixture to the rapid composting bioreactor unit.

 Flow scheme of the technology